The Eight Fallacies of Distributed Computing

 SLOs and SLIs: Service Level Objectives give teams shared definitions of reliability.
 When everyone agrees that “reliable” means 99.95% availability with p99 latency under 200ms, cross-team discussions become easier.
 SLOs become the common language for reliability decisions.

-Blameless Postmortems: When failures happen in complex distributed systems, the answer is almost never “one person made a mistake.”
-The real answer involves multiple contributing factors across team boundaries.
-Blameless postmortems focus on systemic causes rather than individual fault, which encourages reporting of near-misses and加快了 learning.
+Blameless Postmortems: Failures in complex distributed systems almost never trace back to “one person made a mistake.”
+Multiple contributing factors across team boundaries are almost always involved.
+Blameless postmortems focus on systemic causes rather than individual fault, which means people actually report near-misses instead of hiding them.

 # Example: SRE error budget policy